 The human genome comprises approximately 6.4 billion nucleotides and about 20.000 genes that code for proteins (~2% of the genome).
 Exons are the protein-coding segments of genes.
 All the exons in the human genome contain the most known disease-causing mutations and pathologic variants.
 These variants affect protein sequence, structure, and function, and genetic testing focuses primarily on identifying them.

 Modern technologies have enabled accurate sequencing of the entire human genome.
 Accordingly, a typical human genome differs from the reference sequence in approximately 4 to 5 million sites (out of 3.2 billion pairs).
 The variations, called polymorphisms, are inherited from parents or are introduced during cell division.
-In each genome, 3.5 to 4 million variants involve one nucleotide and are called single-nucleotide polymorphisms or variants (SNVs).
-Approximately 10.000 to 12.000 SNVs in each genome affect the amino acid sequence in the encoded protein.
-Some genetic variants are considered pathogenic because they substantially change the structure of the encoded protein resulting in changes in its function.
+In each genome, 3.5 to 4 million variants involve one nucleotide and are called single-nucleotide polymorphisms or variants (SNPs).
+Approximately 10.000 to 12.000 SNPs in each genome affect the amino acid sequence in the encoded protein.
+Some genetic variants are considered pathogenic because they substantially change the structure of the encoded protein, resulting in changes in its function.